angeloashmore/cleanroom/README.md

 * Inputs are validated using a JSON Schema
 * We can guarentee inputs pass the schema before reaching the business logic
+* If `additionalProperties` is set to false, any additional properties will be removed.
 * This code is completely re-usable in other contexts

 ## How do I call commands?